utsa-asc/college-dls/docs/02-contributing.md

 * __Prototype__:  Prototypes are proofs of concept and may still be in a design phase (subject to major changes).
 * __WIP__: Work in progress, these are components that have passed on from prototyping, no more major design changes should happen but smaller development/semantic markup changes may be required.
 Also, contextual information may be added for further testing.
 * __Ready__: All design and development work has been completed.
 Feel free to use this component in any page mock-ups.
 Components must be in the ready state before being merged into our main branch for inclusion in our build files for work being done in our content management system.
 * __Exported__: Components that have started being used in our implemented sites with the university content management system are marked as __Exported__.
-These should be readily available via our release packages and in our project sites or if you build the project locally in our main branch.
+These should be readily available via our release packages and in our project sites or if you build the project locally from the main branch.

 ## Roadmap

-The initial design of the DLS was handled by Simpson Scarborough, as such, we aim to have our initial base set of components completed to the __Exported__ state by the beginning of Spring 2022.
+The initial design of the DLS was handled by [Simpson Scarborough](https://www.simpsonscarborough.com), we aim to have our initial base set of components completed to the __Exported__ state by the beginning of Spring 2022.
 This also includes the initial set of [Example Pages](/components/detail/college-home-page).

 ### Initial Timeline (To Be Updated)